Flash3001/Xamarin.BindingSwiftLibrarySample/README.md

 # Xamarin.BindingSwiftLibrarySample
-Sample Swift 2.2 binding project for Xamarin.iOS
+Sample Swift3 binding project for Xamarin.iOS

-This project is just a sample code with a simple Swift 2.2 library and a working Xamarin.iOS binding.
+This project is just a sample code with a simple Swift3 library and a working Xamarin.iOS binding.

 <h2>License</h2>
 Copyright 2016 Lucas Teixeira